ietf-wg-cellar/matroska-specification/notes.md

 Generally, the player will first consider the track languages.
 If the player has an option to prefer original-language audio and the user has enabled it, then it should prefer one of the tracks with the Original flag.
-If configured to specifically prefer audio tracks in English or Spanish, the player should select one of the tracks in the corresponding language.
+If the user has configured to specifically prefer audio tracks in English or Spanish, the player should select one of the tracks in the corresponding language.
 The player may also wish to prefer a track with the Original flag if no tracks matching any of the user's explicitly preferred languages are available.